Cloudy Vision or Blurry Vision? There is a Difference!

 Both cloudy and blurry vision may be caused by potentially serious eye conditions.
 If either symptom persists or becomes severe very quickly, a comprehensive eye exam should be scheduled right away.

-VitreoRetinal Surgery, PA proudly serves multiple Minnesota cities with friendly, experienced care.
+VitreoRetinal Surgery, PLLC proudly serves multiple Minnesota cities with friendly, experienced care.
 To schedule a consultation with one of our retina specialists, call (800) VRS-2500 to find an office near you.